Ancient Andes

 c.
 200 BCE–600 CE

-Overlapping for a period with the earlier Paracas culture, Nazca likewise Paracas culture thrived on the arid southern coast of Peru where they produced colorful ceramics and the massive geoglyphs known as the Nazca Lines
+Overlapping for a period with the earlier Paracas culture, Nazca likewise thrived on the arid southern coast of Peru where they produced colorful ceramics and the massive geoglyphs known as the Nazca Lines

 Later Andes (Middle Horizon, Late Intermediate, and Late Horizon)